evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ## Modeling the universe

 We have learned how to create an HTML simulation of a physical process by using a numerical method of solving its equation of motion.
-It is convenient because we do not need to know the analitical solution to the equation, which may not even exist for more complex systems.
-This approach can be used to simulate all kind of things from double pendulums to motions of planets.
+It was convenient because we did not need to know the analytical solution to the equation, which may not even exist for more complex systems.
+This approach can be used to simulate all kinds of things from double pendulums to motions of planets.

 The simulation we created can be used on any web site.
 Fee free to leave a comment if you had any problems.